curegit/superplume/README.md

 # Superplume: a Perfect World 2 fork

-This is a yet another trivial fork of Perfect World 2, a map script for Civilization 4.
+This is a yet another trivial fork of the map script Perfect World 2 for Civilization 4.

 ![Superplume.py result](superplume.png)

 ## Changes

+- Place glaciers along the northern and southern edges, as in the official maps.
 - Prevent peaks from being next to oceans.
-- Guarantee that every sea resource is accessible from the coast.
+- Ensure that every sea resource is accessible from the coast.
 - Simplify the code by removing unnecessary definitions and lines.
 - Formatted the code by using Black to make it easier to maintain.